dm03514/blog/sre/strategy-deploying-slos-across-an-organization/README.md

 Availability probes provide a strong signal for correlationn of failures during incidents.
 Being able to quickly undnerstannd if if a failure is at the network/application level is a huge insight.
 This signal supports triangulating an experience with a known experieince (the prober).

+This enables teams to understand what proactive monitoring is, and enables them to begin to catch issues before clients.

 ## References
 - https://landing.google.com/sre/workbook/chapters/alerting-on-slos/